 The quality of the parts after debinding and sintering are considerably higher than other AM techniques, because it allows to achieve and control the level of density required for the final product.
 For example, parts printed in alumina can achieve nearly 100% density while parts printed in silica can have a higher porosity that is required for other applications like investment casting.
 Also, the quality of the parts in green stage are comparatively higher to other AM techniques (such as SLM) so that no labor intensive post-processing like grinding, lapping or polishing is required, while it can be done upon specific requirements as an added value.

 This is beneficial since existing powders and familiar post-processing techniques from traditional manufacturing methods can be applied.
-Finally, the Admaflex technology applies bottom-up printing taking up less resin compared to top-down configuration.
+Finally, the Admaflex Technology applies bottom-up printing taking up less resin compared to top-down configuration.

 Applying SLA/DLP technology to manufacture ceramics is the best way as it started as, and still remains, the number one type technology within the market especially for advanced ceramics 3D printing as it obtains products for high demanding markets, thanks to accuracy, surface quality and durability.

 All in all, printing ceramics and metals with the Admaflex through the SLA/DLP principle continues to be a very interesting solution, especially for high-demanding products because of accuracy, surface quality and durability.
 But as technology development never stops, we are always investigating new opportunities.
-Check out our latest technology development if you’re curious to learn more.
+Check out our latest technology developments if you’re curious to learn more.